-fototek1 Posted Saturday at 12:15 AM Posted Saturday at 12:15 AM After 13 incredible years of traveling between the US and the Philippines—each trip lasting 3 to 4 weeks—my wife and I are gearing up for an exciting new chapter: early retirement!
+fototek1 Posted November 2 Posted November 2 After 13 incredible years of traveling between the US and the Philippines—each trip lasting 3 to 4 weeks—my wife and I are gearing up for an exciting new chapter: early retirement!
 I'm 54, and she's 44, and we’re ready to spend six months a year exploring our favorite places.
 As we prepare for this transition, we have a few important questions, and we’d love your insights: Health Insurance: What health insurance do you use that covers you both in the US and the Philippines?
 Global Coverage: Does it provide coverage for international travel as well?
 Real Experiences: Have you had to use your insurance?
 What was that experience like?
 Recommendations: Would you recommend your plan to others?
 Costs: How much are you paying for your health insurance?
 Your stories and recommendations could really help us make informed decisions as we take this leap.
 We appreciate any advice you can share!
 4 1 Link to comment Share on other sites More sharing options...

-Forum Support scott h Posted Saturday at 12:56 AM Forum Support Posted Saturday at 12:56 AM 35 minutes ago, fototek1 said: Real Experiences: Have you had to use your insurance?
+Forum Support scott h Posted November 2 Forum Support Posted November 2 35 minutes ago, fototek1 said: Real Experiences: Have you had to use your insurance?
 What was that experience like?
 I have Tri-care, military retiree insurance, if that applies to you, I will be glad to go into more detail.
 But as to use, the way our system is set up with deductibles and co-pays, for day-to-day health stuff (prescription renewals, ingrown toenails, immunizations, periodic x-rays, stuff like that) We have found it more convenient and more inexpensive just to use a local doctor and pay cash.
 Thank goodness we have not had to use our insurance for major procedures thus far.
 3 Link to comment Share on other sites More sharing options...

-earthdome Posted Saturday at 02:17 AM Posted Saturday at 02:17 AM (edited) We use a health care sharing membership.
+earthdome Posted November 2 Posted November 2 (edited) We use a health care sharing membership.
 It is more like what health insurance was 50 years ago.
 This works well if you don't have any chronic health problems which has expensive ongoing care.
 Costs a great deal less than the cheapest ACA plans.
 You are responsible for paying the bills then they reimburse you.
 More paperwork, etc. than traditional insurance but a big savings on cost.
 This works anywhere.
 They pay 100% after your deductible which can be as little as $500.
 For a health problem which cost over $50,000 we only had to pay $250.
 They cut our deductible in half once we got a second opinion for treatment.
 Search for Sedera health membership.
-Edited Saturday at 02:17 AM by earthdome 4 Link to comment Share on other sites More sharing options...
+Edited November 2 by earthdome 4 Link to comment Share on other sites More sharing options...

-GeoffH Posted Sunday at 01:46 AM Posted Sunday at 01:46 AM 20 minutes ago, JJReyes said: The problem in the USA Medicare system is they use a "gatekeeper" system.
+GeoffH Posted November 3 Posted November 3 20 minutes ago, JJReyes said: The problem in the USA Medicare system is they use a "gatekeeper" system.
 For appointments with a specialist, you go to your primary care doctor and use the so-called "network" referral.
 Getting an appointment is likewise difficult and they will spend maybe 10 minutes or less with you.
 Australia uses basically the same 'gate keeper' system, you have to go see a General Practitioner and they can issue a referral certificate which you can then use to make an appointment to see a specialist.
 So annoying...
 2 1 Link to comment Share on other sites More sharing options...

-Joey G Posted Sunday at 10:45 AM Posted Sunday at 10:45 AM I have Medicare primary and BCBS secondary, and I never need a referral.
+Joey G Posted November 3 Posted November 3 I have Medicare primary and BCBS secondary, and I never need a referral.
 It depends on your insurance.
 My BCBS also pays for medical in the Philippines.
 I find it interesting that we like the lower cost medical care in the Philippines, but often complain that the medical practitioners (who don't flee the country) are underpaid.
 2 Link to comment Share on other sites More sharing options...

-OnMyWay Posted Sunday at 12:30 PM Posted Sunday at 12:30 PM 1 hour ago, Joey G said: I have Medicare primary and BCBS secondary What type of policy is the BCBS?
+OnMyWay Posted November 3 Posted November 3 1 hour ago, Joey G said: I have Medicare primary and BCBS secondary What type of policy is the BCBS?
 Link to comment Share on other sites More sharing options...

-Joey G Posted Sunday at 08:51 PM Posted Sunday at 08:51 PM 8 hours ago, OnMyWay said: What type of policy is the BCBS?
+Joey G Posted November 3 Posted November 3 8 hours ago, OnMyWay said: What type of policy is the BCBS?
 Retired Federal (FERS)... kept the health insurance from wife and myself... one of my better ideas :) 1 Link to comment Share on other sites More sharing options...

-Possum Posted Monday at 02:47 AM Posted Monday at 02:47 AM 14 hours ago, OnMyWay said: What type of policy is the BCBS?
+Possum Posted November 4 Posted November 4 14 hours ago, OnMyWay said: What type of policy is the BCBS?
 Likely, Blue Cross-Blue Shield Link to comment Share on other sites More sharing options...

 Recommended Posts